optimas-org/optimas/README.md

 ```

 Check the [examples](https://github.com/optimas-org/optimas/tree/main/examples)
 folder for more details.

-You can easily postprocess the optimization in a Jupyter notebook by using:
+You can easily post-process the optimization in a Jupyter notebook by using:
 ```python
 from optimas.post_processing import PostProcOptimization pp = PostProcOptimization('path/to/your/optimization')